JoeE09/JoeE09.github.io/projects/home-environment-controller.md

 - **Smart Devices:** Currently a smart thermostat/smart plugs (connected to dehumidifier) for controlling temp/humidity.
 - **Notification Service:** Sending alerts and notifications based on environmental changes.
 - **Dashboard:** Visualizing environmental data and system status, setting environmental set points and thresholds, and creating automation schedules in a user-friendly interface.

-### Main Features
-- Real-time monitoring of environmental data.
-- Automated control of smart devices based on user-defined rules.
-- Historical data analysis and reporting via SQLite database.
-- User-friendly dashboard for visualizing data and managing settings.
-- Alerts and notifications for significant environmental changes.
-- Locally hosted solution for privacy/security.

 # TwoColumns className="mt-2"